Truck Accident Attorneys for Victims in California and Surrounding Areas

-Generally, an attorney will need to show by a preponderance of the evidence that the defendant was negligent by showing the duty of the defendant, a breach of duty, causation, and actual damages.
+Generally, a Folsom truck accident attorney will need to show by a preponderance of the evidence that the defendant was negligent by showing the duty of the defendant, a breach of duty, causation, and actual damages.
 In falling debris cases, it will be important to figure out who was responsible for adequately securing the cargo.

 There are Federal Motor Carrier Safety Administration (FMCSA) regulations related to securing cargo on commercial motor vehicles.
 The cargo is supposed to be appropriately distributed and secured, and it is supposed to be secured so that it does not fall, leak, blow away, or shift within the truck in a way that negatively affects the driver’s ability to keep the truck stable or maneuverable.
 The cargo is supposed to be secured such that it does not fall off the truck and hit another vehicle.
 Additionally, any equipment used to operate the truck or secure the cargo is also supposed to be appropriately secured.